GEORGE MORL

 ︎ Summary

-Focal Point Gallery is pleased to present a new temporary public artwork by Essex-based artist George Morl with Elm Class of Nancealverne School in Penzance, consisting of two new site-specific works for the annual railway bridge commission on Southend High Street.
+Focal Point Gallery presents a new temporary public artwork by Essex-based artist George Morl, created in collaboration with Elm Class of Nancealverne School, Penzance.
+The commission consists of two site-specific works for the annual railway bridge commission on Southend High Street.

-Taken from the term ‘away from keyboard (AFK)’, which refers to a computer user who has temporarily left interaction with the virtual world, the commission highlights the contemporary alternative pilgrimage of uploading oneself online as a disabled and queer person to connect through networks that have evolved from Essex.
-From the discovery and development of electricity, radio and radar, fibre optic cables, these technologies have facilitated several key milestones that have created alternative possibilities for communication and connection, particularly for communities facing societal barriers.
-Through the parallels of technological innovation such as Marconi’s experiments and the first wireless radio transmissions in Essex and Cornwall where the students live, this project reflects on the possibilities and complexities of international networks.
+The title references the term “away from keyboard (AFK),” which describes a user temporarily leaving a virtual space.
+In this context, the work explores a contemporary form of pilgrimage—uploading oneself online as a disabled, queer person to connect through networks that have evolved from Essex.
+From electricity and radio to radar and fibre optic cables, these technologies have created new possibilities for communication and belonging.
+The work also reflects on the historical significance of Essex in early wireless innovation, including Marconi’s experiments and the first radio transmissions in Essex and Cornwall.

 Further information about the research and context that have influenced this commission can be found here.